Review 778: Sentimental Value

 Nora Borg (Renate Reinsve), a successful stage actress, reunites with her estranged father Gustav (Stellan Skarsgård), a once renowned film director who is planning a comeback with a script based on his family.
 When Gustav offers Nora the lead role, which she promptly declines, he turns his attention to a rising Hollywood starlet, Rachel Kemp (Elle Fanning), instead

-The latest effort from Joachim Trier, who previously made the wonderful The Worst Person in the World
+The latest effort from Joachim Trier, who previously made the wonderful The Worst Person in the World, Sentimental Value

-Not only is it a poignant and meditation on grief, it's a film about the complexities of family dynamics, intergenerational trauma, Nepotism and the power of art. the score by Hania Rani is beautiful The house that Nora and Agnes grew up in is very much a character in of itself.
+Not only is it a poignant and thoughtful meditation on grief, it's a film about the complexities of family dynamics, intergenerational trauma, Nepotism and the power of art. the score by Hania Rani is beautiful The production design is The house that Nora and Agnes grew up in is very much a character in of itself.

-Stellan Skarsgård fresh off of Dune and the Star Wars show Andor in the role of a complicated narcissist
+Stellan Skarsgård fresh off of Dune and the Star Wars show Andor delivers a performance in the role of a complicated narcissist, he shows what

 Comments